 - Training employees in cyber security awareness

-What Do You Do as a Cyber Security Specialist?
+What Do You Do in a Cyber Security Job?

 There is no one type of job that a professional in this field may hold.
-A cyber security degree is a qualification for a career in the field of information security.
-Because of the diverse skill set and focus of the profession, “there is tremendous opportunity to choose a career in the area of cyber security that one prefers,” said Kinsey.
+A cyber security degree is a qualification for a career in information security.
+Because of the profession's diverse skill set and focus, “there is tremendous opportunity to choose a career in the area of cyber security that one prefers,” said Kinsey.

 Cyber security specialists may work as:

 - Chief Information Officers: This executive role combines team management with information security systems skills and understanding.
-You may oversee teams tasked with providing employees with technical support and training and you will likely play a key role in strategic planning for your organization.
+You may oversee teams tasked with providing employees with technical support and training, and you will likely play an important role in strategic planning for your organization.
 You may make decisions for implementing and supporting customer service platforms.
 You may also ensure that all technological processes align with organizational needs and goals.

-Each program offers students a different level of cyber security training and preparation.
-Some of the skills and concepts covered at each level are:
+Each program offers students different stages of cyber security training and preparation.
+Some of the skills and concepts covered within the degrees are: